Sean-Leishman/blog/content/projects/chess.md

 #### Sliding Moves

 The general idea is that, we can reduce the problem down to a singular rank.
 Each sliding piece (aside from the queen but we will get back to that) has two axes of movements.
 So for rooks this is along the files & ranks and for the bishop this is along the diagonal and anti-diagonal.
-Each of these directions of movements can be transformed, ideally into a one dimmension space, as any other square on the board is irrelevant that is not a part of the possible movement direction.
+Each of these directions of movements can be transformed, ideally into a one dimension space, as any other square on the board is irrelevant that is not a part of the possible movement direction.
 As such there are a possible 256 configurations of occupiers on one rank.
 Each cell can either be filled or not filled by an attacker.
 Then our piece can be placed on 8 possible squares.

 As such, as part of our precomputation these the bits which can be attacked are calculated for each piece position on one rank, and then all the possible configurations of attackers.
 This can then be used during real-time move generation to lookup our possible moves for a certain occupation and piece location.

 During move generation for sliding pieces, each direction of movement is mapped onto the first rank through a series of bit operations (which I may dive deeper into in another post).
 As for the queen, this is essentially just the combination of bishop and rook movements and so we can OR their movesets.

 Thus we have effectively now produced legal moves for all of our pieces mostly by precomputation.
 This is the power of bitboards.
-We can use masks and bitwise operations in order to efficienctly compute new positions simply that would other require iterators and other list based functions that cause too much computation.
+We can use masks and bitwise operations in order to efficiently compute new positions simply that would other require iterators and other list based functions that cause too much computation.

 ### Our King is Under Attack!!?